rtCamp/Frappe-Manager/docs/commands/self.md

 **Commands**:

-* `update`: Check for and install frappe-manager updates.
+* `update`: Update fm to the latest release published on PyPI.
-* `update-images`: Pull latest FM stack docker images.
+* `update-images`: Pull the docker images fm's stack runs on.
-* `compose`: Run docker compose commands with auto-detected compose files.
+* `compose`: Run docker compose against a bench with all of its compose files already wired up.
-* `stop`: Stop everything managed by FM.
+* `stop`: Stop every bench on this host, then the global services (global-nginx-proxy, global-db).
-* `real-ip`: Restore real client IPs at the global nginx proxy when it sits behind a CDN or load balancer.
+* `real-ip`: Restore the visitor's real IP at the global nginx proxy when it sits behind a CDN or load balancer.

 ### `fm self update`

-Check for and install frappe-manager updates.
+Update fm to the latest release published on PyPI.

-Updates the installed fm package using the package installer.
-Use --yes to skip prompts.
+An install already ahead of PyPI, such as a dev or pre-release build, is reported as up to date and left alone: fm is never downgraded under benches whose on-disk state a newer fm wrote.

 **Usage**: